mridulgrc/chbase-java-sdk/README.txt

     keytool -export -alias java-wildcat -keystore keystore > my-pub.cer

-    Send the my-pub.cer file to the HealthVault team and we’ll take care of the rest.

 Making SDK Requests:
     The application is responsible for marshaling and unmarshaling the <info> section in each HV Request.
 You can find detailed schemas for each method here:  http://developer.healthvault.com/methods/methods.aspx.

 SSL:
-    HealthVault requires requests be sent over SSL.
+    CHBase requires requests be sent over SSL.
 Our site's certificates are signed with GTE CyberTrust Global Root as the trusted root certificate authority.
 This public key is shipped with Sun’s java runtime in a file located at java.home/lib/security/cacerts.
 The alias for this key is